Student Wellbeing and Engagement Policy

 Templestowe College is committed to providing a safe, secure and stimulating learning environment for all students

-Learning is an exciting, lifelong journey, where the challenge is to discover and pursue our passions, which contribute to the greater good.
+Learning is more than just acquiring knowledge.
+It is a personal, exciting, lifelong journey.
+School is a place to discover and pursue your passions which contribute to the greater good.

 Rights and responsibilities